 In the context of cosmology, ever more evidence has emerged for a so-called inflationary phase in the very early universe.
 During such a phase, the cosmos would have undergone rapid, accelerated expansion.
 This helps to account for certain observable properties of our universe, such as its homogeneity at large scales.
 In current models, the inflationary expansion would be driven by a scalar field called an inflaton, which might be described by a modified Jordan-Brans-Dicke theory.
 A fundamental open questions of physics is that of quantum gravity – the ongoing search for a theory that reconciles the concepts of general relativity with those of quantum theory.
 One of the candidates for a theory of quantum gravity is string theory, which postulates that all the elementary particles known to physics are, if you look closely enough, different aspects of one and the same type of fundamental one-dimensional object, called a string.
 String theory incorporates gravity, but it is necessarily accompanied by a so-called dilaton, possibly a re-incarnation of the scalar field of scalar-tensor theory in an entirely different and unexpected context.

 Given these developments, it might be that while scalar-tensor gravity is not needed to explain what astronomers observe within the solar system, it might well play a significant role in our understanding of the beginning of our cosmos, and of the most fundamental properties of matter.

-is J. C. Carter Emeritus Professor of Theoretical Physics at Loyola University in New Orleans.
-He is one of the co-inventors of Jordan-Brans-Dicke theory, an extension of general relativity.
-More recently he has been involved in investigations of the physical significance of recent exotic discoveries in the subfield of mathematics known as differential topology.
+is J. C. Carter Emeritus Professor of Theoretical Physics at Loyola University in New Orleans and co-inventor of Jordan-Brans-Dicke theory, an extension of general relativity.

 Cite this article as: